Color Him Father: Release and reception

 "Color Him Father" was released several days after its recording.
 The single of the track was released via the Plantation label in July 1969.
 It was the debut single of Martell's country music career.
 The song spent a total of ten weeks on the Billboard Hot Country Songs chart, peaking at number 22 in September 1969.
 The single became Martell's highest-peaking track on the Country Songs chart.
 Her next single release would be her last to reach the country top 40.
 "Color Him Father" was later released on Martell's 1970 studio album, Color Me Country.

 Martell's version of "Color Him Father" has since received positive reviews since its original release.
 In his review of Color Me Country, Mark Deming of Allmusic praised her "rich, smooth voice" on the track, also commenting that it " fares well in a subtle C&W arrangement fortified with pedal steel."
 Oxford American also praised the song.
 Reviewer Alice Randall explained how the word "color" in the lyric held a special meaning in Martell's interpretation of the song: "Linda Martell effectively directs, not pleads, not suggests, directs us to understand that stepfather's fundamental identity is as father, not his skin color."

+In 2024, Rolling Stone ranked Martell's rendition at #86 on its 200 Greatest Country Songs of All Time ranking.